-Business project management software can assist with the planning and scheduling of projects, helping you estimate timescales and deadlines and produce a realistic plan to deliver.
+Business project management software can assist with the planning and scheduling of projects, helping you estimate timescales and produce a realistic plan to deliver on time.

 You could be developing a product, revamping your website or running a marketing campaign.
-Whatever the nature of your project, good business project management will help ensure it runs smoothly.
+Whatever the nature of your project, good business project management can help ensure it runs smoothly.

 However, taking a whole new product to market might involve hundreds of inter-dependent tasks performed by lots of people, over a longer time period.
 Project management software would probably be useful for this project.